-Town of Carlow has been commemorated in the famous Irish folk song “Follow Me Up to Carlow”.
+The Town of Carlow has been commemorated in the famous Irish folk song “Follow Me Up to Carlow”.
 It is a traditional sixteenth-century Irish rebel song.

-Words were written by Patrick Joseph McCall (Irish poet and songwriter born in Dublin).
-The original “Follow Me Up to Carlow” is an Irish song celebrating the defeat of 3,000 English soldiers at the bloody battle of Glenmalure in the Wicklow Mountains in 1580.
+So, the words were written by Patrick Joseph McCall (Irish poet and songwriter born in Dublin).
+Moreover, the original version is an Irish song celebrating the defeat of 3,000 English soldiers at the bloody battle of Glenmalure in the Wicklow Mountains in 1580.
 They were sent to capture Fiach Mac Hugh O’Byne and destroy his troops.
-The song was most likely performed by Fiach MacHugh pipers.
+So, the song was most likely performed by Fiach MacHugh pipers.

 That’s why the chorus of the song is Fiach’s scream of the words “Follow Me Up to Carlow”.
 The song is a general call to arms, a call to rebel against British rule.
 McCall was a nationalist and liked to look at Ireland’s past as a way to provide inspiration for nationalists in the 19th century to take action to free themselves from British rule.

-To this day, “Follow Me Up to Carlow” is a popular song with its irresistible charm, hypnotic melody and lyrics with the mysterious intriguing power of mobilization.
+To this day, “Follow Me Up to Carlow” is a popular song with its irresistible charm, hypnotic melody, and lyrics with the mysterious intriguing power of mobilization.

-The song can be found on the albums of the Celtic rock band Young Dubliners.
+Then, the song can be found on the albums of the Celtic rock band Young Dubliners.

-It is also performed by such Irish musicians as: Patrick “Paddy” Reilly, Irish folk singer and guitarist, one of the most famous Irish “balladeers”.
+It is also performed by such Irish musicians as Patrick “Paddy” Reilly, Irish folk singer and guitarist, one of the most famous Irish “balladeers”.

-The song was also performed by The High Kings an Irish folk group formed in Dublin in 2008.
+Furthermore, the song was also performed by The High Kings an Irish folk group formed in Dublin in 2008.